anhgelus/nohtis-apohcalyps-modpack/README.md

 List of all mods and resourcepacks.

-Every mod ou resourcepack included in this modpack can be used freely if we credit to the author.
+Every mod ou resourcepack included in this modpack can be used freely if we credit to the author (according to the license or its description).

 ### Core